Serhiy Kucherenko (footballer, born 1984): Desna Chernihiv

 In the summer of 2007, Mr Kucherenko headed the Desna Chernihiv and his son became one of the players he invited to his new team.
 Serhiy played for Desna for a year and a half, became one of the leaders of the club, played 56 games in the Ukrainian First League and scored 13 goals, played 4 matches in the Ukrainian Cup and scored 2 goals.
 In December 2008, he visited the Kaliningrad "Baltika", and then in the Chornomorets Odesa.
 In January 2009, Sergei visited Tavriya Simferopol, but did not sign a contract with the club.

 After he visited the screening in "Tavria", he received an offer from the youth Krymteplytsia Molodizhne.
 In February 2009 he became the bronze medalist of the Krymteplitsa Cup.
 In the match for 3rd place, Krymteplitsa beat Foros (2: 2 regular time and 4: 3 on penalties).
 As a result, Kucherenko signed a contract with Krymteplitsa in March 2009.
 In the 2008/09 season, Kucherenko played for the greenhouses in 11 games and scored 4 goals.

 The first half of the 2009/10 season was less productive for Kucherenko than the second, he scored 3 goals in 16 games.
 In February 2010, together with the team, he won the Krymteplitsa Cup, in the final the club beat Energetik Burshtyn (2: 0).
 In October 2009, "Krymteplitsa" was headed by Alexander Sevidov and in the second half of the season Kucherenko scored 16 goals in 17 matches, including 5 doubles and 1 hat-trick.
 As a result, acting as a midfielder, with 19 goals scored, he became the top scorer of the First League of the 2009/10 season, and Kucherenko was also recognized as the best player of this season according to the newspaper "Ukrainian Football".
 In total for Krymteplitsa in the First League he played 44 matches and scored 23 goals, in the Ukrainian Cup he played 3 games and scored 1 goal.

 In the summer of 2010, he signed a three-year contract with Obolon Kyiv.
 According to the site Football.ua, Kucherenko became Obolon Kyiv's top newcomer in the summer transfer window.
-On 9 July 2010, he made his debut in the Ukrainian Premier League at the age of 26 in a home match against Dynamo Kiev (2: 2), Kucherenko came out on the 80th minute instead of Igor Plastun.
+On 9 July 2010, he made his debut in the Ukrainian Premier League at the age of 26 in a home match against Dynamo Kyiv (2: 2), Kucherenko came out on the 80th minute instead of Igor Plastun.
 In total, in the first half of the 2010/11 season, he scored 3 goals from penalties in 14 matches and became one of the disappointments of the first round at Obolon Kyiv.